patsprice/https-github.com-bretfisher-container.training/slides/swarm/firstservice.md

 - This gives you native performance (no iptables, no proxy, no nothing!)

 - The load balancer will "see" the clients' IP addresses

-- But: a container cannot simultaneously be in the `host` network and another network

-  (You will have to route traffic to containers using exposed ports or UNIX sockets)

 ---